 If more than one color is desired, the artisan puts the threads back on the frame to insure taut strands to bind.
 He or she then binds off more areas to protect the red color previously dyed.
 The bindings can also be cut off some of the protected areas to reveal white threads.

 Now the dyer dips the threads into blue dye, for instance.
-The red sections will be overdyed a purple-ish hue and the white areas will be blue.
-And so forth, with more colors sometimes painted onto the threads in specific areas to avoid dipping the whole bundle.
+The red sections will be overdyed a purple-ish hue and the white areas will be blue, and so forth.
+Dyers in some areas (NE Thailand for example) sometimes paint more colors onto the threads in specific areas to avoid dipping the whole bundle.

 binding the threads in specific places